pnp/pnpcore/docs/articles/contributor/writing documentation.md

 - Author articles
 - Write inline code documentation via the triple slash comments

-Once you've made changes to the documentation, then these changes are not immediately reflected in the published documentation.
-In fact, you need to run the [DocFX](https://dotnet.github.io/docfx/) build and to publish the resulting content.
+Once you've made changes to the documentation and your changes are merged into the `dev` branch then a GitHub workflow will be triggered and this workflow will refresh documentation automatically.

-> [!Note]
-> Currently documentation is refreshed manually but we're looking into automating this in the future.

 ## Writing articles